- What is Corona Virus?

 North Lakes – Letter box on the footpath next to the coffee shop

-The Leasing process proved to be a challenge, but we have managed to limit face-to-face contact yet continue to provide a high level of service to owners and tenants.
+Utilising technology and careful safety protocols, we have managed to limit face-to-face contact while continuing to provide a high level of service to owners and tenants.

-To compensate for the delay in being able to view the property, we encourage interested tenants to apply so that they can be ‘short-listed’ if everything checks out fine.
+We accept applications prior to viewing the property to limit the numbers of people visiting the property.
 Our in-house online application form ezyAPP makes applying for a property quick and effortless – no need to print, and no need for face-to-face meetings or exchange of paperwork.
-If the prospect is happy to take the property sight unseen, we can accommodate an early approval.
+If the prospect is happy to take the property without viewing it at all, we can accommodate an early approval.

 Yes, that’s correct.
 Our policy has always been to not hold ‘Open Homes’ at our properties.
 All our inspections are by appointment only and these will continue as per the Government Guidelines.